-Puttin’ On the Ritz, Billy Melton and the Boys Recall the Ritz Cab Co.
+Puttin’ On the Ritz, Billy Melton and the Crew Recall the Ritz Cab Co.

 This is another of the many stories I’ve filed on aspects of Omaha‘s African-American culture, in this case a retrospective piece on a long defunct black owned and operated taxi company, Ritz Cab.
 An old of age but young in spirit gentleman by the name of Billy Melton, who’s now gone, drove for Ritz, and one evening I interviewed Billy and some of his old Ritz cronies for the story.
 I enjoyed the way they swapped tales in a mood of sweet nostalgia.
 The story originally appeared in the New Horizons.
 Look for a related post in which I write about an Omaha theater company‘s production of August Wilson‘s play Jitney, which refers to the gypsy or illegal cabs that were and still are a presence in many inner cities.

-Puttin’ On the Ritz, Billy Melton and the Boys Recall the Ritz Cab Co.
+Puttin’ On the Ritz, Billy Melton and the Crew Recall the Ritz Cab Co.

 ©by Leo Adam Biga

 With his snappy uniform cap, neatly pressed shirt, swank leather jacket and polished silver badge, Ritz Cab Company driver Billy O. Melton cut a jaunty figure behind the steering wheel of his gleaming new Chevrolet Bel Air sedan in the 1950s.
 Gliding down North 24th Street, he either raced to his next call or else coasted along knowing he could have his pick of fares from the throng of people shopping, strolling or spilling out of the district’s many night spots in search of a good time.